Aurorastation/Aurora.3/vueui/README.md

  - `button-count` - How many -/+ buttons to show on each side.
  - `min` - Minimum value.
  - `max` - Maximum value.
- - `push-state` - Boolean determining if current ui state should be pushed on input change.
  - `width` - Determines width of input text field.
  - `decimal-places` - How many decimal places are allowed.